-Global partnership to combat AIDS reaches $13 billion goal
+Global fund raises $12.9 billion to fight AIDS, TB and malaria

 PARIS Parts of central Paris were cordoned off on Saturday after a false alarm triggered a major security operation, French police said.

-During an international conference in Montreal, the Global Fund asked government, faith-based and private-sector donors to raise a total of $13 billion over the next three years, starting in 2017.
+The Global Fund asked government, faith-based and private-sector partners to raise a total of $13 billion at a donor conference in Montreal to support its activities over the next three years, starting in 2017.

+"We can declare success for we have saved the lives of 8 million people in the coming years," Canadian Prime Minister Justin Trudeau told reporters after attending the conference, which drew several heads of state, singer Bono and Microsoft Corp (MSFT.O) co-founder and philanthropist Bill Gates.

+The attention generated by the conference "has ensured that the donations are going to continue to flow in" during the coming weeks and months, Trudeau said.

-The fund, the world's largest aimed at fighting the three diseases, is credited with saving 20 million lives since it was established in 2002.
+The Global Fund, the world's largest aimed at fighting the three diseases, is credited with saving 20 million lives since it was established in 2002.

-"The impact of AIDS, tuberculosis, and malaria is far-reaching, and we know that these diseases disproportionately affect the world's poorest and most vulnerable, especially women and children."
-Trudeau said in a news release.

-"These commitments will save millions of lives," said Microsoft Corp (MSFT.O) co-founder Bill Gates, whose foundation donated $600 million to the fund.
+"We have the knowledge and tools to end HIV, TB and malaria as epidemics by 2030, but we need to invest smartly and with focus to make it happen," Mark Dybul, the fund's executive director, said in a statement.

 The United States, the fund's largest donor, in August pledged up to $4.3 billion through 2019.
 The amount is subject to congressional approval.